 Short and to the point . . . a brief summary from the Orange U3A Lively Discussion Group when they discussed:

-A Term 3 topic discussed by the Lively Discussion Group was:
+Term 4 topics discussed by the Lively Discussion Group were: